Thyroid Conditions

 Okay, so now you say, “I’ve been to the doctor and had my thyroid tested and they said the results came back normal.”
 This is where you wonder in the back of your mind, but why do I still feel so terrible??!!

-Well, this is where we come in.
-We don’t just look at the TSH test, see that it’s in normal range and say, “Nope, it’s not your thyroid.”
+This is where we come in.
+We do not just assess the TSH test, see that it’s in normal range and say, “Nope, it’s not your thyroid.”
 We dig a little deeper to find out what is going on and work to bring your labs into optimal range FOR YOU!

 In addition to the TSH test, there is: